StephenGill/a11y-guidance.github.io/introduction.md

 - [accessibility and me](https://accessibility.blog.gov.uk/category/accessibility-and-me/) - interviews with disabled people about the assistive technology they use
 - [user profiles](https://www.gov.uk/government/publications/understanding-disabilities-and-impairments-user-profiles) highlighting the common barriers users face when accessing digital service
 - [web accessibility perspectives](https://www.w3.org/WAI/perspective-videos/) - videos showing the benefits of making services accessible

-## Accessible services are better for everyone

-Making services accessible makes them better for everyone.
-For example, video subtitles can help people with a hearing impairment.
-But they’re also useful to someone watching a video in a noisy office.

-And services that meet accessibility standards tend to use less bandwidth - so they’re better for people with low wifi or a limited mobile data plan.

 ## Meeting accessibility standards